screeniehost/.github/profile/README.md

 ## hello there 👋

-welcome to screenie, a organization for a screenshot sharing/uploading service, which is completely open-source
+welcome to screenie, an organization for a screenshot sharing/uploading tool, which is completely free and open-source

 feel free to check all our repositories down below the readme